immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28828 - [SC - Low] Use of deprecated Chainlink API can lead contra....md

 # Use of deprecated Chainlink API can lead contract to never return the correct price

-Submitted on Tue Feb 27 2024 22:14:22 GMT-0400 (Atlantic Standard Time) by @holydevoti0n for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 28th 2024 at 04:14:22 UTC by @holydevoti0n for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28828